dips-21/my_practice/README.md

 ===============
 It is a class.
 It can be used to create a thread.
-It has multiple methods such as ‘start’ and ‘run’.
+It has  methods such as ‘start’ and ‘run’.
 It requires more memory space.
 Since multiple inheritance is not allowed in Java, hence, after a class extends the Thread class, it can’t extend to any other class.
 Every thread creates a unique object and associates with it.